The cake is a lie

 "The cake is a lie" is a catchphrase from the 2007 video game Portal.
-Initially left behind as graffiti by Doug Rattman to warn that GLaDOS, the game's main villain, was deceiving the player, it was intended to be a minor reference and esoteric joke by the game's development team that implied the player would never receive their promised reward.
+Initially left behind as graffiti by Doug Rattmann to warn that GLaDOS, the game's main villain, was deceiving the player, it was intended to be a minor reference and esoteric joke by the game's development team that implied the player would never receive their promised reward.
 It became unexpectedly popular among Portal players, and has since become a widely distributed Internet meme where the phrase is co-opted and becomes associated with new meanings outside of the original context of the game.

 Usage

 The original context of "The cake is a lie" was to convey the message that a reward is being used to motivate Chell, the player character of Portal, without any intent of delivering.
 Early use of the phrase among Portal fans indicated a wry state of knowing; it represented a shared experience, and a way to flag down false sources of motivation.

 The phrase eventually became far removed from its original context and purchase through repeated use in Internet culture.
 For example, the phrase has been used as an idiom to refer to the pursuit of an empty, unattainable goal, or as a reference point in discussing protests about the flaws of the British education system's algorithm by a research academic.
 "The cake is a lie" is also used to refer to actual cakes, whether as fan art which references Portal, or as a literal descriptor of cakes which are designed as lifelike replicas of people and objects.